fbpx

 • Increase the Feather slider by dragging it to the right.
 This softens the selection, making the selection more blurred without a clearly defined edge.
 This helps to pick up the stray pieces of hair and blend the new hair color into the rest of the image.

-• Increase the Contrast slider slightly, this does the opposite of the Feather adjustment by defining the edge a bit more.
+• Increase the Contrast slider slightly.
+This does the opposite of the Feather adjustment by defining the edge a bit more.
 Adjusting this helps with the bottom of the hair to set it apart from the shirt.

 • Adjust the Shift Edge slider to move the selection inwards by sliding the bar to the left or outwards by sliding to the right to position the edge of the selection better.

-To further refine the selection in specific areas, rather than on the selection as a whole, select the Refine Edge Brush Tool from the panel on the left.
+To further refine the selection in specific areas, select the tools in the left panel.
 This will allow you to shift the edge of the selection inwards or outwards only in specific areas.
+Lastly, at the bottom of the Properties Panel, make sure the Output is set to New Layer with Layer Mask and select OK.

-Step 4: Add A Hue/Saturation Layer
+Step 3: Add A Hue/Saturation Layer From The Adjustments Panel

 Right-click (Win) or Control + Click (Mac) on the adjustment layer and select Create Clipping Mask to ensure that the adjustment is only added to the layer directly below.
-The layer below in this case is the one with the Layer Mask of the hair.

 • Use the Saturation slider to make the new color more vibrant or to tone it down slightly.